-As part of the requirements for the completion of graduate studies at the university, each student must be admitted as a regular (degree-seeking) student and file and complete a plan of study approved by the corresponding degree program officials and the Office of Graduate Academic Affairs.
+As part of the requirements for the completion of graduate studies at the university, each student must be admitted as a regular (degree-seeking) student and complete a mandatory advising session with their academic unit.
 Ph.D. students must also pass the qualifying, comprehensive, and oral defense examinations, fulfill the residence requirement, and submit a dissertation before graduation.
 Students should refer to the Synopsis of Graduate Studies section for a list of steps and corresponding forms that must be completed.
 Detailed degree-specific requirements are listed under the relevant academic unit in this bulletin.
-General information may also be found in the Plan of Study and Degree Requirements section of the bulletin.
+General information may also be found in the Degree Program Requirements section of the bulletin.

 Completion of Degree